ashchan/returns/README.md

 * Show portfolio returns for 3 years and up to 50 years.
 * Calculate and show **growth of $10,000** chart.

+## Usage

+1. Create a portfolio.
+1. Add one or more accounts.
+1. At the close of the last day of each month, add **total contributions**, **total withdrawals** and **account balance** to each account.
+1. Sleep well.
+Do not watch your portfolio.
+Let it perform.

 ## System Requirements

 Portfolio Returns is developed and built with SwiftUI.